oren-lava/Characterization-and-Detection-of-Cross-Router-Covert-Channels/README.md

 # Characterization and Detection of Cross-Router Covert Channels

 This repository contains the source code used in the paper "Characterization and Detection of Cross-Router Covert Channels".
+To access the paper, go to Dr. Oren's laboratory website: [orenlab](https://orenlab.sise.bgu.ac.il/p/CovertChannelDefense).

 The full data used in the paper is accessible with [this link](https://drive.google.com/drive/folders/1h1lWvswOnmDA2hYyrrAQ5CUjDiv0dTMG?usp=sharing).

-This work was done with the guidance of Dr. Yossi Oren.
-To access the paper that shows this work, go to Dr. Oren's labratory website: [orenlab](https://orenlab.sise.bgu.ac.il/p/CovertChannelDefense).

 ## Attacks